 Josephus describes this period.
 Immediately before Titus arrived to lay siege on Jerusalem, a civil war broke out between 3 factions.
 Whenever the weakest faction found itself ahead, assuming such fortune to be temporary, they burned the storehouses to reduce the provisions available to the other groups.
 In the midst of this internal fighting, Titus arrived and cut off access to the warring city.
 This prevented anyone from bringing in fresh food, and with so much of the stored food destroyed, the city was in a pitiable state.
 Worse, the leaders formed bandit gangs to rifle through houses and take any food they could find (didn’t matter if someone was still living there or not).
 They would torture those that looked fed in an effort to secure their food supply.
 Terrible accounts are recorded of just how desperate people became.
-One is particularly illustrative, on the subject of mothers of very young children, but I will only provide a reference rather than describe the disgusting details (War of the Jews 7.3.4).
-For almost half a year the city was under siege before it was finally conquered and destroyed (see War of the Jews 5&6).
+One is particularly illustrative, on the subject of mothers of very young children, but I will only provide a reference rather than describe the disgusting details (See, for instance, War of the Jews 5.10.3).
+For almost half a year the city was under siege before it was finally conquered and destroyed (War of the Jews 6.3.4).

 Once Jerusalem broke into factions, the die was cast.
 They couldn’t just ride this out like the other seditions, because little did they know that before the dust cleared from their internal skirmish Rome would knock on their door.
 If they did not flee at the first hint of trouble it was too late.
 Christ warned His disciples on the Mount of Olives of this tragedy.
 But a mass exodus of Christians 40 years before the crisis may have appeared foolish and premature.
 Instead, the Lord did “nothing [until] he reveal[ed] his secret unto his servants the prophets.”
 (Amos 3:7).
 Eusebius records: